-I’ve received so many questions about the Internet and Wi-Fi troubleshooting or shopping advice requests in which these two are assumed to be one.
+I’ve received so many questions about the Internet and Wi-Fi troubleshooting or shopping advice requests in which these two are assumed to be one or one mistaken for another.
 It’s frustrating.

-(Seriously, I could almost bet that the new router must have impacted the connection by a few bits, literally, to say the least!
+(I could almost bet that the new router must have impacted their connection by a few bits!
 But that’s not the point.
 It turned out the person had a sub-100Mbps broadband plan!!!)

 This post aims to make it absolutely clear that these are two separate entities.
 If you already know that, well, it can still be an interesting read.
 Or not.

 Dong’s note: This post was initially part of the piece on Broadband Internet Troubleshooting.
-I decided to expand it to be a new topic to make sure the subject matter is clear.
+I expanded it to a separate post on April 13, 2021, to make the subject matter clear.

 Internet and Wi-Fi: Not even a chicken-and-egg matter